-1. The $\langle v \rangle$ in the IDCODE stands for the device's revision code (in hex).
+1. The "v" in the IDCODE is the revision code field.

 USERCODE Register

 USERCODE is supported in the Virtex family as well.
 This register allows a user to specify a design-specific identification code.
 The USERCODE can be programmed into the device and read back for verification at a later time.
 The USERCODE is embedded into the bitstream during bitstream generation (bitgen -g UserID option) and is valid only after configuration.